-One of the most common forms of employee recognition is the old standby: the employee of the month certificate.
-Though it may be popular, it's a woefully ineffective method of recognizing your team's contributions.
+One of the most common forms of employee recognition is the old standby, the Employee of the Month certificate.
+Though they may be popular, they're a woefully ineffective method of recognizing your team's contributions.

-1. Employee of the month certificates undermine other valuable contributions made throughout the month.
+1. Employee of the Month certificates undermine valuable contributions other employees make throughout the month

 Your entire team is out there, working hard and experiencing big and small wins.
 By focusing solely on one employee's successes, you're not too subtly implying that the other contributions have less value.